How To Write Squared On Computer

 Trends and Latest Developments

 The methods for writing squared on computers have remained relatively consistent over the years, but there are a few trends and developments worth noting.
-One significant trend is the increased integration of special characters and symbols in mobile operating systems.
+Practically speaking, one significant trend is the increased integration of special characters and symbols in mobile operating systems.
 Modern smartphones and tablets often include a more comprehensive character map, making it easier to insert symbols like "²" directly from the keyboard.

 Another trend is the improvement of text editing capabilities in web-based applications.
 Platforms like Google Docs and online text editors are becoming more sophisticated, offering better support for superscript and other formatting options.
 This is particularly important for collaborative work, where multiple users need to create and edit documents with complex notations.